PHAB1/circvirus/README.md

 # Use

 Concatamer Consensus:
-The output contains all genomes in the sought specifications (in directories) and a file with all the consensus, you may have to make changes to the config file (pathway for minimap2, samtools and racon programs). => config file in ~/circvirus/scripts/config.py
+The output contains all genomes in the sought specifications (in directories) and a file with the consensus, you may have to make changes to the config file (pathway for minimap2, samtools and racon programs). => config file in ~/circvirus/scripts/config.py

 	First use: